 - Support for Local economic development

-- Leveraging private sector investment in economic development
+- Leveraging private sector investment

-- Assistance to small, disadvantaged and minority businesses and/or underserved areas
+- Assistance to small and disadvantaged businesses

 - Promoting startups and innovation through technology commercialization and investment